 Boliden strives to run a responsible business and expects its business partners to do the same.
-Good business ethics is essential for sustainable and successful business.
-Boliden has
+Good business ethics are essential for sustainable and successful business.
+Boliden has an ethics and compliance department to boost its compliance work.
+The department is